3guboff/wireguard/README.md

-# Install and use AWS-based Wireguard
+# Install and use Wireguard
 Scripts automate the installation and use of Wireguard on Ubuntu Server

 ## How use